The Zeteyn Manual

 Snippets

 To create a snippet: open a PDF in the Reader, highlight text, and drag it onto the Editor.
-You will be asked to categorise it (Supporting, Methodology, Counterargument, etc.).
+You will be asked to categorise it (General, Methodology, Arguments, or Key Data).
 The snippet appears in your manuscript as a citation that links back to the source.

 PDF Reader